ILOVEPIE/Shader.js/README.md

 Uniform Type Mapping:

-  The mappings follow a simple rule, take the method that you would normally use to change it and strip off the begining "uniform" in it's name
+  The mappings follow a simple rule, take the method that you would normally use to change it and strip off the beginning "uniform" in it's name

   Example: